lieselty/OSM/README.md

 ```
 Raw Data (from MetaPhlan4) → Decontam Analysis → Contextual Filtering (PubMed) → Clean Dataset
 ```
+This method work by taking the list of species flagged as potential contaminant by decontam (based on the prevalence method) and perform a litteratur search to remove species from the contaminant list if those species are cited in at least 5 papers talking about the ocular surface.

 ### Key Software & Packages
 - **Sequencing**: UMI-tools, fastp, Bowtie2, SAMtools